-Home to one of the best beaches in the U.S. according to Trip Advisor users, Hilton Head features scenic beauty that beckons nature lovers.
+Home to one of the best beaches in the U.S., according to Trip Advisor users, Hilton Head features scenic beauty that beckons nature lovers.
 From spacious beaches to covered hideaways, the top Hilton Head parks not only encourage outdoor exploration but serve as a wildlife haven.
 Some even aim to educate and entertain.
 Read on for more information.

 Coligny Beach Park

 To access the beach, follow the boardwalk to the ocean.
 From there, set up beach chairs, swim, splash or simply relax.
-Coligny Beach Park also has free parking, Wi-Fi, a gazebo and offers access to nearby shops and restaurants.
+Coligny Beach Park also has free parking, Wi-Fi, a gazebo and offers access to shops and restaurants.

 Folly Field Beach Park

 Known to residents and frequent guests as a local’s beach, Folly Field Beach Park features ample space for spreading out and playing in the water.
-Once parked, walk the short boardwalk — set among forest — to the beach.
+Once parked, walk the short boardwalk — set among a forest — to the beach.

 Mitchelville Freedom Park